Preparation You Should Consider Before an Interview

 Where to start?

-Usually when you begin your interview, you will be asked to do a short self-introduction.
-This serves as an ‘ice-breaker’ and is made to confirm your details and to find out more about you.
-Alternatively, you may be asked to talk about your background, where you can briefly mention your educational and professional background.
+Usually when you begin your interview, you will be asked to do a self-introduction.
+This serves as an ‘ice-breaker’ and to find out more about you.
 You will also most likely be asked about your interest in Japan, the Japanese language, and your experience with Japanese culture.

 What do you want to do?